jeffpar/pcjs.v1/disks/pc/tools/microsoft/os2/sdk/1.02/README.md

 	NMPIPE.H
 	README.DOC

 but you aren't likely to need those.
+We will rebuild a copy of this missing disk from other sources and include it in the SDK at a later date.

 ### Using SDKED

 As previously noted, we don't have a copy of this SDK's documentation.
-But we do have a copy of the "[User's Guide to the Z Editor](/disks/pc/tools/microsoft/misc/root/Z.TXT)", by Mark Zbikowski, August 4, 1986, included below.  **SDKED** was an OS/2 port of the Z Editor.
+But we *have* unearthed copy of the "[User's Guide to the Z Editor](/disks/pc/tools/microsoft/misc/root/Z.TXT)", by Mark Zbikowski, August 4, 1986, included below.  **SDKED** was an OS/2 port of the Z Editor.